JHeiner/Protractor/README.md

 --------

 The library has no dependencies, but the unit tests do.
 I am using version 0.11.2 of SBT to manage them.
-There are 2 sub-projects:

- * `lib` contains the library and the unit tests (task `test`)
- * `gui` contains the interactive testing GUI (task `run`)

-The SBT configuration is a little non-standard to avoid having a huge deep directory structure for five source code files.
+As expected the `test` task runs the unit tests.
+To run the interactive test gui use `test:run`.

 Release Notes